 Research focuses on integrated planning of transport systems and land use to identify ways to reduce traffic congestion, energy use and vehicle emissions.
 Furthermore, it covers increasing the density of settlement structures and developing land-use patterns in order to encourage provision and use of public transport as well as to facilitate the use of slow modes.

 Research is carried out in support of policies dedicated to mitigating climate change, which is a central goal of EU transport policy.
 Policies focus on reducing greenhouse gas emissions using instruments such as emission trading systems and setting regulations.
 Research on energy efficiency is directed, for instance, to potential policy measures, and technological, economic and behaviour changes in order to reduce energy consumption per output indicator (such as, passenger or tonne-kilometre).

-Transport safety concerns the exposure of people, goods and property to potential hazards in all parts of the transport system and may vary according to transport mode.
+Transport safety concerns exposure of people, goods and property to potential hazards in all parts of the transport system and may vary according to transport mode.
 Research is accessing acceptable levels of risk according to the choices made by individuals, whether operating staff, drivers or passengers.
 Security research aims at protecting people, goods and transport systems from real and perceived threat of crime, terrorism, negligence, technical failures or natural disasters.

 Research ranges from the role of transport users and their influence on achieving long-term objectives of transport policy to the protection of user rights and interests.
-It includes improving information provision to transport users, and increasing user awareness of the implications of their transport choices.
+It includes improving information provision to transport users and increasing user awareness of the implications of their transport choices.
 The theme embraces user perspectives on the quality of transport services, such as reliability, flexibility, comfort, affordability and convenience.